abbasnikbakht/otp-resources/README.md

 This is a Docker container designed to generate the files necessary to calculate Census block or tract-level distance matrices using OpenTripPlanner.
 It uses counties as a unit of work, taking a county FIPS code as input and saving outputs to `/resources/graphs/$GEOID/` inside the container (where $GEOID is the FIPS code of the county).

 ### Inputs
-The container takes the following inputs as Docker environmental variables:
+The container takes the following inputs as Docker environmental variables, all arguments are required:

 - GEOID (the five-digit, 2010 FIPS code for a U.S. county)
 - TYPE (either TRACT or BLOCK, the type of origin and destinations file to return)